Jacarte/jacarte.github.io/_posts/2021-11-01-HandMadeWasmDeploInFastly.md

 ```

-The `asm` macro supports to write assembly instruction depending on the target of the project.
-The thing is that the rustc compiler uses the LLVM backend behind, meaning that you can write any instructions for the LLVM backends supported by Rust.
+The `asm` macro supports to write assembly instructions depending on the target of the project.
+The rustc compiler uses the LLVM backend behind, meaning that you can write any instructions for the LLVM backends supported by Rust.
 The good news is that `wasm32` is already added.
 The currently allowed architectures are:

 - x86 and x86-64
 - ARM